AristurtleHu/Pintos/DesignDoc/proj2.md

 We define a new `struct child` to represent child's exit status.
 And a list of `child` is added into parent's thread struct.

 * Get the list of child processes (`children`) of the current process (the parent).
-* Iterate through this list, using the `list_entry` macro to get the corresponding `struct child` for each list element.
+* Iterate through this list, using the `list_entry` to get the corresponding `struct child` for each list element.
 * Compare the `tid` of each child process with the input `child_tid`.
 * If a matching child process is found, first check its `is_waited` flag.
 If the flag is `true`, it means this child process has already been waited upon by another `wait` call; return `-1` immediately.
 * If not already waited upon, set the child process's `is_waited` flag to `true`, indicating that the parent process is now starting to wait for it.
-* When `sema_down` returns,it signifies that the child process has terminated.
+* When `sema_down` returns, it signifies that the child process has terminated.
 At this point, read the exit code (`child->exit_code`) set by the child from the `child` structure.
 Then, call `list_remove(e)` to remove the entry for this child process from the parent's `children` list, completing the resource cleanup.
 * If the entire `children` list is traversed without finding a child process with a matching `tid`, the function returns `-1`, indicating that the specified child process does not exist or is not a child of the current process.